-If you have passively heard about investing in shares and are wondering how to go about it, then you have come to the right place.
+If you have passively heard about investing in and buying shares and are wondering how to go about it, then you have come to the right place.

 Congratulations!
 Your curiosity has made you take the first step in growing your earning potential – which is the end goal of buying shares.